Gwalior Fort: History

 Courtyard of Maan Mandir built by Raja Man Singh Tomar.

-According to a local legend, the fort was built by a local king named Suraj Sen. He was cured of leprosy, when a sage named Gwalipa offered him the water from a sacred pond, which now lies within the fort.
-The king later constructed a fort and named it after the sage.

 The inscriptions and monuments found within what is now the fort campus indicate that it may have existed as early as the beginning of the 6th century.
-A Gwalior inscription describes a sun temple built during the reign of the Huna emperor Mihirakula in 6th century.
+A Gwalior inscription describes a sun temple built during the reign of the Huna emperor Mihirakula in the 6th century.

 The fort definitely existed by the 8th century, when it is first mentioned in the historical records.
-From 11th century onwards, the Muslim dynasties attacked the fort.
+From the 11th century onwards, the Muslim dynasties attacked the fort.
 In 1022 CE, Mahmud of Ghazni besieged the fort for four days.
 According to Tabaqat-i-Akbari, he lifted the siege in return for a tribute of 35 elephants.
-Bahauddin Tourghil, a senior slave of the Ghurid ruler Muhammad of Ghor captured the fort in 1196 after a long siege.
+Bahauddin Tourghil, a senior slave of the Ghurid ruler Muhammad of Ghor, captured the fort in 1196 after a long siege.
 The Delhi Sultanate lost the fort for a short period before it was recaptured by Iltutmish in 1232 CE.